willie68/GoBlobStore/README.md

 `retention`: (optional) if set, this blob will die only available until this time (in minutes) is over, counted from the creation time, or, if a reset retention occur, from the reset time.

 `filename`: is the filename of the file itself, and only needed if you use direct binary upload.
+Please note that the value must be encoded according to RFC8187 if the file name contains umlauts.

 `blobid`: (optional) is the predefined blob id of the file.
 This must be tenant unique otherwise you will get an conflict error.